Comparing GeoJSON vs Shapefile Outputs in Tests

 @pytest.mark.asyncio

-async def test_dual_format_parity(tmp_path):
+async def test_geojson_shapefile_parity(tmp_path):

-geojson_out = tmp_path / "output.geojson"
+geojson_out = tmp_path / "out.geojson"

-shp_out = tmp_path / "output.shp"
+shp_out = tmp_path / "out.shp"